MalcolmMcFly/MalcolmMcFly/README.md

 ## Resume
 - I'm a software engineer from Houston, Texas</br>
 - I hold a BS in Computer Engineering from the University of North Texas 😛.</br>
+- Currently working on my MS in Engineering Management at the University of Arkansas.</br>
-- I've spent time working as a developer for Texas Instruments, Dell, and Hulu.</br>
+- I've spent time working as a developer for Texas Instruments, Dell, Fanatics, and Hulu.</br>

 ## Present
 - 🔭 I’m currently practicing speaking Spanish